thaddeusmt/thaddeusmt.github.com/source/_posts/2013-01-14-backbone-js-bind-callback-to-successful-model-fetch.markdown

  var View = Backbone.View.extend({
    initialize: function () {
-     this.model.bind('change', this.render); // binding to change event on the View's model this.model.fetch(); // fetching the model data from /my/url
+     this.model.on('change', this.render); // attempt to bind to model change event this.model.fetch(); // fetching the model data from /my/url
    },
    render: function () {